 Whether you’re dealing with a light dusting or a blizzard, cleaning up snow can be a pain.
 It’s an everyday chore that’s deceptively dangerous.
 Every year, more than 100 people die shoveling snow (103 per year) in the U.S. That’s over 10 times more people than those who die due to sharks (six per year) worldwide, bears (three per year) in North America, and wolves (two recorded deaths ever) in North America.

 Even if it doesn’t kill you, 11,500 Americans end up in the hospital each year because of snow shoveling injuries.

 What’s So Deadly About Shoveling Snow?

 The most significant danger of snow shoveling is the strain it puts on your heart which can trigger a heart attack.
 Studies have shown that even using a heavy snow blower can be dangerous.
 The fact is that shoveling snow is very hard work.
-In shape or not, shoveling is incredibly strenuous and puts you at risk of heart attack.
+In shape or not, shoveling is incredibly strenuous and puts you at risk of a heart attack.

-In shape or not, shoveling is incredibly strenuous and puts you at risk of heart attack.
+In shape or not, shoveling is incredibly strenuous and puts you at risk of a heart attack.

 Beyond fitness, the cold adds to the threat.
 Cold air can constrict blood vessels and decrease the amount of oxygen in the heart.
 Combine this with the strain of shoveling and you have a heart attack cocktail.
 If you’re older or have previous heart issues, you’re even more likely to succumb to heart issues due to snow removal.